Campus is located in the heart of Madrid, 9 Manzarredo St, 2805, Madrid. Check it out on this Map.

 Is Campus an accelerator or incubator?

 No, Campus is not an accelerator or incubator.
-We partner with and often host strong accelerator and education groups to bring the best of the startup community to Campus.
+We support a selected group of startups through our Campus Residency program and we also partner with and often host strong accelerator and education groups to bring the best of the startup community to Campus.